MDC-1200: Selective calling

 MDC-systems have an option for selective calling.
 By pressing a series of keys on the encoder-decoder, the base station operator can send a data packet that activates a lighted indicator or makes the radio beep.
 On some radio models with alphanumeric displays, the display may flash CALL until a reset button is pressed.
 On radio models with ten key pads, mobile radios may be programmed to selectively call one another in this manner.
 In order to call a radio, the calling party must know the four-digit MDC identity of the radio to be called.

 In a CAD environment, a tow truck could be automatically called at the moment the driver was dispatched to respond to a call for service.
 The CAD system could manage the four-digit IDs so that the user did not need to know them.

-Patent and manufacturers
+Patents and manufacturers

-MDC-1200 is patented under U.S. patents 4,457,005; 4,517,561;4,590,473; and 4,517,669.
-During the patent period, Motorola charged heavy licensing fees for the MDC-1200 protocol.
-As a result, few other manufacturers produced equipment compatible with the system.
-This tended to produce a lock-in situation where many companies and public safety agencies were restricted to using mostly Motorola radios, in order to ensure compatibility with existing systems.
+MDC signalling is described in a series of Motorola patents filed between 1981 and 1983.
+The patents have since expired.

-Manufacturers of third-party MDC-1200 hardware, including in-radio encoder/decoder modules (as aftermarket add-ons for non-Motorola radios), display units for dispatch centers, etc. include Midian Electronics, Control Signal Corporation and Cimarron Technologies.
-Some of these products have display screens, some are 'black boxes' with inputs for power and receiver audio, and an RS232 serial data output.
+Because the protocol was proprietary, third-party support was initially limited.
+Compatible encoders, decoders and dispatch display units have since been produced by other manufacturers, including Midian Electronics and Cimarron Technologies.
+Some units are self-contained displays; others are interface boxes taking receiver audio and providing an RS-232 serial output.

-As of February 2008, there is some discussion as to the status of the above-mentioned patents.
-While the USPTO still shows them as active patents, a number of other radio manufacturers have begun including MDC-1200 support in their products.
-Vertex Standard manufactures OEM add-on boards for their mobile and portable Land Mobile Radios that support MDC-1200 ANI (or PTT ID).
-Icom Incorporated includes built-in MDC-1200 features on some of their newer radios including the IC-F3021/4021 portables and IC-F1721/1821 mobiles, as does Kenwood Electronics.
+MDC-1200 encode and decode is also built into radios from other manufacturers, including Icom and Kenwood.